sickdyd/react-search-autocomplete/README.md

     // from the filtered list.
     onFocus,
-    // The callback function called when the user focuses the input. showIcon,
+    // The callback function called when the user focuses the input. onClear,
+    // The callback called when the user clears the input box by clicking
+    // on the clear icon.
+    showIcon,
     // Default value: true.
 If set to false, the icon is hidden. showClear,